euphonie/study-notes/Computer Science/Theory/Natural Language Processing/Text processing.md

 - Case normalization.
 In english, capitalization doesn't usually incur in a semantic difference, except for acronyms.
 So for basic analysis text can be normalized to lowercase.
 This however, won't be effective in languages as German where upper case words usually mean that the element is a subject.
 - Punctuation removal.
-In low level detail analysis, as document classification or clustering punctuation can be removed as only content is used to de
+In low level detail analysis, as document classification or clustering punctuation can be removed as only content is used to determine what to do with the input.
+- Tok

 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEyNzMzOTA2OTEsLTEzNDIyNTQyNiwxMj
-M2MDQzNTQ0LC02NTU4OTQwM119
+eyJoaXN0b3J5IjpbMjA2NzgxMTM3MywtMTM0MjI1NDI2LDEyMz
+YwNDM1NDQsLTY1NTg5NDAzXX0=
 -->